 Once stage 1 is complete, the desensitization phase can begin.
 It is then up to the brain to work, you have nothing to control.

-Your therapist will move their fingers back and forth in front of your faceask you to follow the movement of their fingers with your eyes while reminding you of a difficult part of the event to process.
-An EMDR treatment session last up between 50 and 90 minutes.
+Your therapist will move her fingers back and forth in front of your face and ask you to follow the movement with your eyes while reminding you of a difficult part of the event to process.

 All of the difficult situations and triggers listed in step 1 will be reprocessed until you no longer feel the disturbance.

-If you feel the need to take a break from the desensitization sessions, do not hesitate to let your therapist know, and we’ll pause from there.
+If you feel the need to take a break from the desensitization sessions, you will always be welcome to let your therapist know, and we’ll pause from there.

-Once all the difficult situations and triggers have been dealt with, it is finally a question of reassessing whether the reprocessing has worked well and that the desensitization is complete.
-If necessary, the targeted reprocessing of a situation will be proposed.
+Once all the difficult situations and triggers have been dealt with, it is finally a question of reassessing whether the reprocessing has worked well and whether the desensitization is complete.
+If necessary, the targeted reprocessing of a particulat situation will be proposed.

 therapy center in Berlin